 Or, if the case goes to court, you could get disqualified from driving and also get an unlimited fine.

 (A case would go to court if you didn’t accept the fixed fine and points.
 It would also go to court if the 6 points took your points level up to 12 points or more.)

-Yep – you can get temporary car insurance that starts straight away.
+Yep – you can get temporary car insurance that starts straight away (like Cuvva's - you can also book ahead).
 One of the main ideas behind short-term car insurance is that it can be used in emergencies when time is of the essence.